Mission Foods

 By |

-Mission’s Tortilla Route For Sale – Saginaw, Haslet, Texas
+Mission’s Tortilla Route For Sale – North Clearwater, Florida

-Mission’s Tortilla Route for sale in the Saginaw, Haslet, Texas region for $250,000!
-Currently generating $718,120 in yearly sales and nets $92,716.
+Mission’s Tortilla Route for sale in the North Clearwater, Florida region for $104,000!
+Currently generating $406,894 in yearly sales and nets $60,948.
 Distributorship and territory are purchased through seller and contracted through Mission Foods.
 Mission Foods currently distributes its well-known brand of tortillas, chips, and more.
-This route currently has 5 accounts delivering to popular grocery stores, supermarket and a restaurant.
-Plenty of growth opportunity!
-This is a well-established route that the current owner is able to service this route in 4 days per week.
-A truck is included.
+This is a well-established route that currently has 11 accounts delivering to popular grocery stores.
 For a video presentation of this listing GO HERE.

 Frequently Asked Questions: